Gwinnett County Public Schools Foundation Fund Inc

 How does Gwinnett County Public Schools Foundation Fund Inc spend its money?

 Gwinnett County Public Schools Foundation Fund Inc directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Gwinnett County Public Schools Foundation Fund Inc tax-deductible?